About Valley Animal Center

-The Valley Animal Center houses thousands of dogs and cats annually until they are placed in loving homes.
-Euthanasia is never performed unless the animal is suffering from a serious illness that cannot be cured, or a painful condition that cannot be alleviated.
+Valley Animal Center houses thousands of dogs and cats annually until they are placed in loving homes.
+Euthanasia is performed only if an animal is suffering from a serious illness that cannot be cured or is in a painful condition that cannot be alleviated.

-The Center is easily accessible to residents of the entire six-county region it serves.
-Even individuals from out of the area and out of state have come to the Valley Animal Center to adopt animals from the Central Valley and utilize its clinic services.
+Valley Animal Center is easily accessible to the residents of the entire six-county region it serves.
+Even individuals from out of the area and out of state have come to Valley Animal Center to adopt animals from the Central Valley and utilize its clinic services.
 Day-to-day shelter capacity can comfortably accommodate more than 100 dogs and 300 cats, and emergency capacity can accommodate 200 dogs and 500 cats.

 The Greater Fresno Area has long had a need for no-kill humane efforts due to the unfortunate fact that the San Joaquin Valley has one of the highest euthanasia rates in the United States.
-The Valley Animal Center is taking the lead to accomplish the goal of reducing the use of euthanasia on treatable and adoptable animals through adoptions, spaying and neutering, and humane education.
+Valley Animal Center is taking the lead on reducing the use of euthanasia on treatable and adoptable animals through adoptions, spaying and neutering, and humane education.

-Thanks to the generosity and support of the community, along with the dedication and hard work of countless volunteers and staff, this humble no-kill cat sanctuary grew to include a low-cost spay and neuter clinic, and eventually a no-kill shelter for dogs.
+Thanks to the generosity and support of the community, along with the dedication and hard work of countless volunteers and staff members, this humble, no-kill cat sanctuary grew to include a low-cost spay and neuter clinic, and eventually a no-kill shelter for dogs.

 For years, Fresno County’s animal control agencies have been overburdened with stray and surrendered dogs and cats.
 A variety of factors have contributed to the severe overpopulation and under-adoption of dogs and cats.
 These factors include:

-- Lack of a progressive animal welfare presence historically
+- a historical lack of a progressive animal welfare presence

-- Temperate Central Valley climate which has allowed for higher than average reproductive rates
+- a temperate Central Valley climate which has allowed for higher than average reproductive rates

-Valley Animal Center, along with numerous no-kill shelters in the area are working together to try and stop the use of euthanasia by first and foremost taking animals from animal control agencies.
+Valley Animal Center, along with numerous no-kill shelters in the area, are working together to try and stop the use of euthanasia by rescuing animals from animal control agencies.